Niamey: Climate

 Leading up to the rainy season, Niamey is dry with low cloud cover, leading to significant diurnal temperature variation.
 In June, the temperature rises quickly in the morning and slows down by the afternoon; in August, there is a slower temperature rise in the morning and a slight decrease in the afternoon.
-Temperatures in the hot dry season regularly exceed 40 °C and may come near the unsafe threshold of 45 °C. In the cool dry season, average nighttime lows range from 14 to 18 °C. Climate change led to a 1.4-degree increase in annual minimum temperatures between 1965 and 2013.
-Winds of the African easterly jet (AEJ) contribute to the convective boundary layer in Niamey, whose depth is about 1,000 to 2,000 m (with a pressure of 850 hPa) during the rainy season and 2,000 to 3,000 m (750 hPa) leading up to the rainy season.
+Temperatures in the hot dry season regularly exceed 40 °C and may come near the unsafe threshold of 45 °C. In the cool dry season, average nighttime lows range from 14 to 18 °C. Climate change led to a 1.4 C-change increase in annual minimum temperatures between 1965 and 2013.
+Winds of the African easterly jet (AEJ) contribute to the convective boundary layer in Niamey, whose depth is about 1,000 to 2,000 m (Note: With a pressure of 850 hPa) during the rainy season and 2,000 to 3,000 m (Note: 750 hPa) leading up to the rainy season.
 Air masses caused by small-scale burning in Niamey have been observed.
 Land clearing in the area has led to erosion, forming koris and alluvial cones.
 The city's heat leads to a high risk of malaria near water pools, while dust storms contribute to meningitis.